Setting the date

 They might want to bring a hairbrush to re-adjust their hair before the photos or bring their make-up in case they feel they need a last-minute touch-up.

-Employees will most likely need a bit of guidance in terms of dress code, and this very much depends on the company image you would like to put across on your website/LinkedIn.
-Don’t forget to let them know if you would like them to dress in a certain way, particularly if men should wear a tie/jacket/shirt.
+Employees will most likely need a bit of guidance in terms of dress code, and this very much depends on the company image you would like to put across on your website and LinkedIn.
+Don’t forget to let them know if you would like them to dress in a certain way, particularly if men should wear a shirt, jacket and tie.

 If some of your staff members wear a uniform such as branded polo tops, remind them to wear a clean/fresh top on the day, it might also be a good idea to have some spare brand new tops in various sizes just in case.